 Afterwards, they accepted a stateside position at headquarters so they and their three-year-old son C.J. could be close to family.
 Dave worked as a flight instructor in the flight training department.
-Their stay at headquarters stretched to seven years, including the move from Redlands, CA, to Nampa, ID.
+Their stay at headquarters stretched to seven years, including the move from Redlands, California, to Nampa, Idaho.
 In 2006, soon after moving to Nampa, God blessed the Ringenberg family with another son, Ryan.

 In 2010 God opened the door for the whole family to return to Tarakan, Indonesia, where they previously served.
 Dave flew the Caravan and filled in as Chief Pilot.
 They enjoyed meeting with old friends and serving overseas again.
 “We felt that the Lord was taking our family ‘full-circle,’ as He took us back to Hannah’s home,” Linda shares.
 During this year in Indonesia, she found Psalm 126:5 to be a solace to her.
 “It was so hard to face the memories of Hannah in that place, but it was so fulfilling and healing as well.”

 Linda cares for the family, manages the household, and stays involved in the community.
 She particularly enjoys organizing a weekly Bible study for MAF ladies and being involved in the boys’ lives and school.
-Several times a year she puts together a publication for the MAF Papua team highlighting stories from the past months about how they are Connecting, Caring and Cultivating in Papua.
+Several times a year she puts together a publication for the MAF Papua team highlighting stories from the past months about how they are making an impact in Papua.
 She is also currently working on a book about all that the Lord taught her through Hannah’s illness.

 C.J. graduated from Hillcrest School in 2019 and is attending Liberty University in Virginia.
-Ryan will be entering ninth grade at Hillcrest School this fall (2021).
+Ryan is in high school at Hillcrest School in Sentani and will graduate in 2025.

-Linda was born and raised in a Christian family in El Cajon, CA, and accepted Christ into her life when she was six years old.
-Linda attended Point Loma Nazarene University in San Diego, CA, earning B.A. degrees in both Literature and Spanish and a secondary teaching credential.
+Linda was born and raised in a Christian family in El Cajon, California, and accepted Christ into her life when she was six years old.
+Linda attended Point Loma Nazarene University in San Diego, California, earning B.A. degrees in both Literature and Spanish and a secondary teaching credential.

 God calls the men and women of MAF to serve Him in unique ways.
 He may also be calling you to a special role in Ringenbergs’ ministry.
 Please prayerfully consider becoming a ministry partner with them through prayer and/financial support.